afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

 - - - -

 ### 4. Swift Algorithms & Data Structures ($39) — [Intermediate]
 If you are thinking about applying to a new job as an iOS developer, this book is a must.
-It covers all the standard stuff about algorithms and data structures in Swift 5 and is written to help you pass the Technical interview.
-It’s easy to read and comes with example playgrounds to help you sharpen your skills.
+It covers all the standard stuff about algorithms and data structures in Swift 5 and is written to help you pass the technical interview.
+It’s easy to read and comes with example playgrounds (paid separately) to help you sharpen your skills.

 [Buy from Wayne's site](https://www.waynewbishop.com/ios-interview/book)

 - - - -

 ### 5. Advanced iOS App Architecture ($55) — [Intermediate]
 If you are starring to look into architecture patterns for iOS, this book is the perfect starting point.
 It covers key concepts such as Dependency injection, factories, and containers, and puts them in practice via simple examples and exercises, later on, explains MVVM and Redux.

 [Buy from Amazon](https://www.amazon.com/Advanced-iOS-App-Architecture-Second/dp/194287894X/ref=sr_1_1?keywords=iOS+architecture&qid=1581980677&s=books&sr=1-1)

 - - - -

 ### 6. Practical Artificial Intelligence with Swift ($30) — [Intermediate]
-I just discovered this book a couple of days ago and it is an interesting overview of the main things you can do in Swift (and iOS), in relation to CoreML and CreateML.
-Exercises and cover the major APIs for Vision, Audio, Language & Language/Text and Motion, and some bits of Tensorflow and integrating Swift and Python together.
+I just discovered this book a week ago and it is an interesting overview of the main things you can do in Swift (and iOS), in relation to CoreML and CreateML.
+Exercises and cover the major APIs for Vision, Audio, Language & Language/Text and Motion, some bits of Tensorflow and integrating Swift and Python together.

 [Buy from Amazon](https://www.amazon.com/Practical-Artificial-Intelligence-Swift-Fundamental-ebook/dp/B07ZHPPVK3/ref=zg_bs_11006483011_38?_encoding=UTF8&psc=1&refRID=3TM5JYQVRJRZ4JY8SAHV)